 *Range based on tire choices.
 Does not include Rubicon off-road special model. ** V6

-The six-speed manual transmission is designed for lightness and shifting ease.
-Of this transmission's six forward gear ratios, fifth gear is a direct 1:1 and sixth gear is an overdrive 0.799:1.
+The six-speed manual transmission’s fifth gear was direct, with sixth being an 0.799:1 overdrive.
 The shift pattern is the standard three-plane double-H, with Reverse in an additional plane to the far left and up.

-A standard full gauge package, including speedometer, tachometer, amp meter, temperature gauge and fuel gauge, uses round, black-on-white dials and gauges for enhanced visibility.
-Warning lights monitor other functions and an oil-
+Full gauges included the speedometer, tachometer, amp meter, temperature gauge and fuel gauge, uses round, black-on-white dials and gauges for enhanced visibility.
+An oil-maintenance light replaced mere month/miles oil changes.

-Because the FJ Cruiser is optimized for dusty, muddy driving environments, easy cleaning and maintenance are important.
-Seating materials are water-repellant, and also provide good ventilation.
-Seats are covered with a fabric backed by a special breathable resin coating to enhance the material's ability to shed liquids so that seats can easily be wiped down and cleaned.
-Even the stitched seams of the seat covers are treated with sealant to prevent liquids from penetrating the seams.
-Also as an aid to easy cleaning, the FJ Cruiser's floor surfaces are covered with an attractive gray rubber-like material.
+Because the FJ Cruiser was optimized for dusty, muddy driving environments, seating materials were water-repellant, and also provide good ventilation.
+The seat fabric was backed by a special breathable resin coating to shed liquids so that seats can easily be wiped down and cleaned.
+The stitched seams were treated with sealant to prevent liquids from penetrating.
+The FJ Cruiser's floor was covered with a gray rubber-like material.

 Wheel arches are angular and open to provide maximum clearance for the FJ Cruiser's large 32-inch tires at full suspension deflection.
-The arches are edged by flexible fender flares that resist damage during vigorous off-roading – and also resist damage from the doors of the vehicles beside which the FJ Cruiser might find itself parked during urban and suburban expeditions.
+The arches are edged by flexible fender flares that resist damage during vigorous off-roading – and also resist damage from the doors of the vehicles beside which the FJ Cruiser might find itself parked.